nortxort/nortbot/README.md

 2 new directories will be created, build and dist.
 The **dist** directory will contain **nortbot.exe**.
 Copy **cacert.pem** and **config.ini** to the **dist** directory.

-You should now be able to run **nortbot.exe**
+You can now run `nortbot.exe`!

 ## Submitting an issue

 Please read through the [ISSUES](https://github.com/nortxort/nortbot/issues) before submitting a new one.
-If you want to submit a new issue, then use an [ISSUE TEMPLATE](https://github.com/nortxort/nortbot/issues/new/choose). **_Please_ use an issue template**, they're there for a reason!
-If you need more help or have questions that are not already answered in the issues, you can [join this Discord server](https://discord.gg/cHawfkb).
+If you want to submit a new issue, then use an [ISSUE TEMPLATE](https://github.com/nortxort/nortbot/issues/new/choose). **_Please_ use an issue template, they're there for a reason!** If you need more help or have questions that are not already answered in the issues, you can [join this Discord server](https://discord.gg/cHawfkb).

 ## Author